Find executions

 - Click Apply.

 The filter includes executions in projects for which you have at least read permission.
 Enter a term in the Search bar to search the filtered projects.
+You can bookmark the page to save the filter and search.

 Search by pipeline parameters